Commission inquiries

 Bingo is played and enjoyed by people of all ages in many parts of our community.
 It can provide social connection and help improve memory and concentration.
 It is also an important means for community and charitable fundraising.

-In recent years, the bingo landscape has changed considerably, transitioning from paper-based to electronic gameplay, often featuring large jackpots.
+In recent years, the bingo landscape has changed, from paper-based to electronic devices, with large jackpots.

 The Victorian Gambling and Casino Control Commission (VGCCC) has received reports of unlicensed operators and the risk of fraudulent activities.
 We are also aware of questions over community benefit – whether community and charitable organisations are getting their fair share and whether benefits are being passed on to the Victorian community.

-This has sparked queries about fairness, integrity, and the potential for gambling harm.
-This is of particular concern because of the potential vulnerability of many bingo customers such as seniors, women, people on low incomes and certain First Nations and migrant communities.
+This has raised questions about fairness, integrity, and the risk of gambling harm.
+This is concerning because of the potential vulnerability of many bingo customers such as seniors, women, people on low incomes and certain First Nations and migrant communities.

-We are committed to preserving the integrity of bingo operations and ensuring they remain social, safe and fair for all Victorians.
+We are committed to ensuring the integrity of bingo operations and ensuring they remain social, safe and fair for all Victorians.

-The VGCCC will engage with industry and the community through:
+The VGCCC has engaged with industry and the community through:

 • a discussion paper and invitation to respond